Using Secondary Tau Neutrinos to Probe Heavy Dark Matter Decays in Earth: Introduction

-In particular, we examine the phenomenon of large tau lepton energy loss during propagation, whose role in constraints has not yet been fully explored.
-We use numerical and semi-analytic calculations to provide a simple parametrization of the energy spectrum of tau neutrinos.
-In combination with recent work that improves estimates of dark matter accretion \cite{Acevedo:2020gro}, our results allow straightforward estimation of IceCube event rates.
-Our parameter constraints improve upon previous work as well, including a tighter constraint on decays than \cite{Albuquerque:2000rk}.
-In contrast with the recent work \cite{Reno:2021cdh}, our use of dark matter capture and thermalization estimates based on the modeling of \cite{Acevedo:2020gro} localizes the DM decays or annihilations very close to Earth's center, and we examine both decays and annihilations and present constraints in terms of quantities $\sigma_{\chi N}$, $\langle \sigma v \rangle$, and $\tau_{\chi}$ of most relevance for comparison with specific dark matter models.
+In particular, we examine the phenomenon of large tau lepton energy loss during propagation and emphasize the role it plays in setting constraints.
+Our work extends the pre-IceCube results of \cite{Albuquerque:2000rk}, and we use numerical and semi-analytic calculations to provide a simple parametrization of the energy spectrum that will allow straightforward estimation of the effect of future observational developments on these constraints.
+Our work complements another recent paper \cite{Reno:2021cdh}; in contrast with that work, we use a DM distribution localized very close to Earth's center based on the recent modeling of \cite{Acevedo:2020gro}, we examine both decays and annihilations, and present constraints in terms of dark matter-nucleon cross sections and thermally-averaged annihilation cross sections, to allow for comparison with specific dark matter models.

 The structure of the paper is as follows. \sref{sec:model} describes the models and parameters that we investigate, and introduces the formalism that we use to describe the evolution of neutrino flux. \sref{sec:propagation} describes the simulation and presents our numerical and semi-analytic results for high-energy neutrino propagation originating within the Earth. \sref{sec:constraints} uses the results of \sref{sec:propagation} to examine the neutrino spectrum that would be seen at IceCube, as a function of the dark matter parameters.
-We use this to draw current constraints on the parameter space.
-Finally, in \sref{sec:conclusion} we summarize our results, and discuss implications and dependence on underlying assumptions, and possible extensions to future work.
+We use this to draw current constraints on the parameter space in comparison with direct detection bounds.
+Finally, in \sref{sec:conclusion} we summarize our results, discuss implications and dependence on underlying assumptions, and consider possible extensions to future work.